Women’s Reproductive Health

 Women’s reproductive health is complex.
 From sexual maturity through menopause, a woman’s body goes through many changes.

-As a certified personal trainer and a nutrition coach, this is a little off-topic for me but I’m writing this to share my story.
+As a certified personal trainer and a fitness nutrition coach, this is a little off-topic for me but I’m writing this to share my story.
 Those of you who know me are probably surprised that I’m making this so public but rest assured, this certainly won’t be a TMI segment.
 My intent is to encourage women to listen to their bodies and see a professional if something seems off.

 I knew something was not right with my body for a while, yet hadn’t told anyone, not even my husband.
 After realizing that it wasn’t going to go away, I went to see my gynecologist.
 She wasn’t actually my gynecologist, she was a referral from a friend.
 I was changing practices and doctors.
 During my first visit, we spoke candidly, and I trusted and liked her.
-At the end of my appointment, she told me that she doesn’t say this lightly, but I had a uterine fibroid positioned in such a way that I needed to have a hysterectomy.
+At the end of my appointment, she told me that she wasn’t saying this lightly, but I had a uterine fibroid positioned in such a way that I needed to have a hysterectomy.
 I was dumbstruck.

 My gynecologist is also a surgeon who performs hysterectomies so I knew I was addressing the right person.
-During our question and answer segment, I continued to stress that I was very concerned about returning to training (I train 6x/week) and returning to work as quickly as I could (I am a business owner and revenue is generated when I work).
+During our question and answer segment, I continued to stress that I was very concerned about returning to training (I train 6x/week) and returning to work as quickly as I could (I am a business owner and I generate revenue when I work).
 She answered every question with a thoughtful and solid explanation.

 She is also a good listener.
 Because I was so focused on my training and returning to work, she said there was a slight chance that the fibroid would be too large to be removed through a laproscopic hysterectomy.
 Should this be the case, it would then require a larger incision, and subsequently a longer recovery time, so she referred me to another gynecologist who specializes in oncology and also robotic hysterectomies.
 This doctor became my surgeon.